 4K@120fps at 12.5MP

 Samsung HP1 vs OmniVision OVB0B

-We’re going to compare both cameras using the following parameter such as resolution/pixel count, sensor size, pixel size and technology.
+We’re going to compare both cameras using the following parameters such as resolution/pixel count, sensor size, pixel size, and technology.

 Both image sensors have a resolution of 200MP.
 It’s a tie here.